Reading the data

 Trading with the data

-Trend Alerts: Day Trade and Long Term Explained
+Forex Trend Alerts: Day Trade and Swing Setups Explained

 Reading the data

-Currency Strength: Picking the Right Side of the Trade
+Currency Strength Meter: Picking the Right Side of the Trade

 A pair is just two currencies.
-When you know which one is strong and which is weak, the trade direction picks itself.
+A currency strength meter shows you which one is strong and which is weak, so the trade direction picks itself.

 This article is general market education, not financial advice.
 See our risk disclaimer.